SteveWestbrook/summer-school/james/lesson01/README.md

 1. Use your mouse to select the line.
 Make sure you select only the text in that one line, and nothing else.
 2. Hold down Ctrl (bottom left of keyboard) and then press C (C stands for "copy").
 3. Switch to the terminal with Alt-Tab.
-4. Hold down Ctrl and Shift at the same time, and then press P (P stands for "paste").
-When you're copying and pasting in the terminal, you use Ctrl-Shift-C and Ctrl-Shift-P.  Everywhere else, it's Ctrl-C and Ctrl-P.  Be careful - in a terminal, Ctrl-C means "Stop Program," and it will shut down whatever program is running there!
+4. Hold down Ctrl and Shift at the same time, and then press V (which means paste).
+When you're copying and pasting in the terminal, you use Ctrl-Shift-C and Ctrl-Shift-V.  Everywhere else, it's Ctrl-C and Ctrl-V.  Be careful - in a terminal, Ctrl-C means "Stop Program," and it will shut down whatever program is running there!
 5. Once you have pasted in the command, press Enter.
 It will run pretty fast.

 The command above - the one you just pasted - first gets a special key - that's the thing starting at `wget` and going all the way up to the `|` symbol.
 Then it "pipes" that key, using the pipe | character, to the next command - `sudo apt-key add -`.
 That command adds the special key piped to it to a special list, which means you'll be allowed to install it.